readyset-server¶

-This command is used only when running the ReadySet Server and Adapter as separate processes on separate machines.
-To run the ReadySet Server and Adapter as a single process, use the readyset
+This command is used only when running the Readyset Server and Adapter as separate processes on separate machines.
+The default and recommended deployment method of Readyset is to run server and adaptor in a single process via readyset command.

 View help: